JustArtiom/wrapdactyl/README.md

 });
 ```
 # 🐛 Catching Errors
-Every function throws an error in case the request is wrong (panel offline or token invalid).
-I will give an example of error catching for this wrapper.
+Every function can throw errors in case of bad configuration or the wrapper not beeing ready.
+After the async function is ran you can check if the funtion is complete or had an error by validating the variable "error"

+**Here is an example how i would catch errors using this wrapper:**
 ```js
 // Example...
 ptero.any_funtion()